Anisotropic Thermal Transport in Superconductors with Coexisting Spin Density Waves: Conclusion

 When the $d$-wave SC gap is even under translations of $\vQ$ ($d^{(E)}$-wave), the SC symmetry nodes are preserved as none of them appear in the region of the FS which is reconstructed by the SDW order.
 Due to the translational symmetry of the SC gap, additional mixing nodes appear in the vicinity of the FS reconstruction parallel to $\vQ$.
 The electronic thermal conductivity both parallel and perpendicular to $\vQ$ were found to decrease linearly with $T$.
 In fact, $\kappa_{\parallel}(T \rightarrow 0)/T$ and $\kappa_{\perp}(T \rightarrow 0)/T$ were nearly identical due to quasiparticles occupying states at the $d$-wave symmetry nodes contributing equally to thermal transport in both directions.
 However, thermal transport parallel to $\vQ$ was slightly enahnced since quasiparticles occupying states at the mixing nodes enhanced transport in that direction.
+The coexistence of SDW states with $C(2)$ $d$-wave SC gaps such as these leaves thermal transport of such systems largely unaffected due to the nodal quasiparticle states remaining mostly unchanged by the FS reconstruction, however it does introduce additional mixing nodes which slightly enhance thermal transport in the direction of SDW propagation.
 Therefore, this results in a system with weakly anisotropic thermal transport, where slow short-lived quasiparticles travel both parallel and perpendicular to $\vQ$, but slightly prefer to travel parallel to $\vQ$.

 These results could be relevant in determining the nature of the $d$-wave gap in cuprates with commensurate SDW orders of nesting vectors: $\vQ = (\pi/2,\pi/2)$ or $\vQ = (\pi,0)$.
 If the thermal conductivity is measured both parallel and perpendicular to $\vQ$ and the nesting vector is known, weakly or strongly anisotropic thermal transport at low-$T$ could be used to determine whether the SC gap is $d_{x^2-y^2}$ or $d_{xy}$ in nature.
+Additionally, these results could be relevant to understanding the nature of anisotropic in-plane electronic thermal transport measured in some cuprate samples\cite{cohn}$^,$\cite{sun}$^,$\cite{sologubenko}.
+One study found quasi-one-dimensional electronic thermal transport at low-$T$ mediated by spin excitations\cite{sologubenko}, similar to the $d^{(O)}$-wave result in this work which had a residual thermal conductivity perpendicular to $\vQ$ as $T \rightarrow 0$, but not parallel to $\vQ$.
+However, the other studies\cite{cohn}$^,$\cite{sun} found that electronic thermal transport was supported in both directions, but still favored a particular direction due to electronic inhomogeneities.
+This effect could either be due to the fact that these samples weren't monolayers and the SDW nesting vectors for each layer weren't all parallel, or the anisotropic transport in these materials is due to a nematic phase which was discussed in a previous work\cite{senchoudhury2}.